 - All printable ASCII characters, from space (hex 20) to tilde (hex 7E).
-Definitions for printable keys are NOT triggered by simply pressing that key; other steps are required as described below. - Special keyboard keys, including function keys, named keys such as HOME and the numeric pad period .
-The numeric pad keys are only accessible with COME off, except that separate definitions are possible for numeric pad COME off.
-The NUMER on. - ASCII control codes, hex 00 through hex 1F. - Alt-key combinations.
+Definitions for printable keys are NOT triggered by simply pressing that key; other steps are required as described below. - ASCII control codes, hex 00 through hex 1F. - Alt-key combinations.

-Function keys fi through fi can be defined four ways each: normal, with fi, with crrl, and with ALT.
+Function keys for through for can be defined four ways each: normal, with suffer, with form, and with fact.
 Also, if your system supports keys F11 and F12, Anzio will support them also, in all four states.

-Anzio treats the CTRL SHIFT combination as synonymous with ALT.
-So for instance, if you define CTRL SHIFT F1, it will be recorded as ALT F1, and you can press either key combination to invoke it.
+Anzio treats the CTRL GHIFT combination as synonymous with ALT.

+So for instance, if you define CTRL GHIFT FI, it will be recorded as ALT FI, and you can press either key combination to invoke it.

 The key can be defined if necessary.
 Most often, this is done in order to make the top four keys on the numeric pad emulate keys PF1 through PF4 of a VT terminal, for users who are accustomed to that.
-To allow the key to be programmed, go to Edit/Advanced options (see page 230).
+To allow the key to be programmed, go to Edit/Advanced options (see page 233).
 To load standard PF1 to PF4 key definitions, go to File/Merge keys, and select the file "VT-NUM.KYS".
 Note that setting up Anzio in this configuration often leads to user confusion over the operation of the key.

-It is possible to define a keystroke combination that is normally used as a menu accelerator key, such as ALT Z which normally does a Zoom.
+➤ It is possible to define a keystroke combination that is normally used as a menu accelerator key, such as ALT Z which normally does a Zoom.
 Macros take precedence over accelerator keys.

-4.2 Defining a Key Macro
+4.2 Defining a Key Macro the New Way